Christina Warren, RN, BSN, NCSN ~ PCHS School Nurse

 North Carolina law provides for only two types of exemptions from required immunizations.
 These are medical and religious.
 If your child has a medical or religious exemption to this vaccine(s), then you are required to provide documentation of this exemption(s).

 If your child must have MEDICATION during school hours; Authorization of Medication Form (only valid for the current school year)

 Please make every effort to give your child's medication at home.
 Our school has a written policy to assure the safe administration of medication to students during the school day.
 If your child must have medication of any type given during school hours, including over-the-counter drugs, you have the following choices:

-- You may come to school and give the medication to your child at the appropriate time(s).
+- You (or your adult designee) may come to school and give the medication to your child at the appropriate time(s).

 - You may obtain a copy of the medication form from the school nurse, or print the Authorization of Medication Form.
 Take this form to your child's doctor and have him/her complete the form by listing medication(s) needed, dosage, and number of times per day the medication is to be administered.
 The form must be completed by the doctor for both prescription and over-the-counter drugs.
 The form must be signed by the doctor and you, the parent, or guardian.
 Prescription medications must be brought to school in a pharmacy-labeled bottle which contains instructions on how and when the medication is to be given.
 Over-the-counter drugs must be received in the original container and will be administered according to the doctor's written instructions.